It’s a nearly universal question among parents and it hardly ever gets a proper answer: Is Snapchat safe for kids?

-The idea is people will be more authentic with their Snaps, sending non-perfect moments filled with humor and lighthearted moments.
+The idea is people will be more authentic with their Snaps, sending non-perfect moments filled with humor and spontaneity.
 Unlike Instagram, perfection isn’t the goal here.
 “Real life” is.
-The app caught on in a very cult-like way, starting with college campuses on the west coast (notably Stanford University, Spiegel’s alma mater) and then spreading to colleges across the United States.
-It’s important to not that college-age people — not middle or high school people — were the original first use case for Snapchat.
+The app caught on in a very cult-like way, starting with college campuses on the West Coast (notably Stanford University, Spiegel’s alma mater) and then spreading to colleges across the United States.
+It’s important to note that college-age people — not middle or high school people — were the original first use case for Snapchat.

 Messages sent through Snapchat are supposed to disappear.
 That’s what makes it fun, but it also creates a false sense of security.
 Sure, in theory messages disappear forever, but Snapchat keeps everything on its server.
 And all it takes is a swipe to the right, or a screenshot, for the recipient to keep whatever you just sent them — forever.

 In the early days of Snapchat, there were even entire apps dedicated to helping you take screenshots without alerting the sender that you just copied their snap (ouch).
-As you can image, this has been used to “out” the sender and it’s lead to some embarrassing ( and worse) outcomes.
+This has been used to “out” a sender and can lead to some embarrassing (and worse) outcomes.

 17 year old Jonathan Chow jumped to his death after trying to perform a stunt at a mall in Singapore.
 He told his friend he’d do it if she’d help record it on Snapchat.
-There are also countless stories about teens that have sent nude pictures through Snapchat only to later regret it in a big way.
+There are also countless stories about teens who have sent nude pictures through Snapchat only to later regret it in a big way.
 This is why many people refer to Snapchat as “the sexting app.”
-Of course, it’s not like Snapchat is solely about sex, drugs and rock and roll with nothing positive.

 One Irish teen has been using Snapchat to help victims of domestic abuse.